 Western Michigan University’s Academically Talented Youth Program (ATYP) is an advanced and accelerated educational opportunity for academically talented middle and high school students.
 The program is designed to provide a challenging, fast-paced and above-grade-level curriculum for motivated learners.

-Here is a list of current titles for the first semester of AP English.
+Here is a list of current titles for English 11/12.
 They can be purchased individually or as a discounted bundle here.
 Ordered books will be delivered to students at ATYP.
 Choose ‘Local Pickup’ as the shipping option.

 Frankenstein 1818 by Mary Shelley